Gowthamguna01/JavaScript-Exercise/README.md

 JavaScript✨

-**In this file, I added my JavaScript practice exercises and the basic concepts to learn.**
+**•In this file, I added my JavaScript practice exercises and the basic concepts to learn.**